Dirk VI, Count of Holland: Ecclesiastical affairs and pilgrimage

 Dirk and his mother supported the abbeys of Egmond and Rijnsburg, which flourished in this period.
 The nunnery at Rijnsburg was established by Petronilla in 1133.
 Two of her granddaughters, Sophie and Hedwig later joined it, one of them as abbess.

 Dirk and Sophie went on a pilgrimage to the Holy Land in 1138 and it was on this pilgrimage that their first son Dirk, called Peregrinus ("Pilgrim"), was born, but he died when he was only 12 years old.
 On the return journey, in 1139, Dirk visited Pope Innocent II and asked for the abbeys of Egmond and Rijnsburg to be placed under direct papal authority and this request was granted.
 In this way Dirk removed the Bishop of Utrecht's influence over those abbeys.
 Dirk's mother, Petronilla, died in 1144 and was buried at Rijnsburg.

 In 1155 the Frisians revolted again and plundered the area of Santpoort nearby Haarlem, but they were beaten back by the knights of Haarlem and Osdorp.

 In 1156 Count Dirk VI resolved the protracted conflict between the abbeys of Egmond and Echternach, which had been ongoing ever since the establishment of Egmond in 923 by Count Dirk I. At the time of the establishment the Count had granted Egmond the rights over all the churches in the area, which had previously belonged to Echternach.
 Repeated attempts were made to regain these lost rights, initially with little result, but in 1063 William I, Bishop of Utrecht, decided to split the rights between the two abbeys.
 This division was unacceptable to Egmond however, and its abbots pressed the counts for compensation.
 Finally, in 1156, Dirk VI resolved to give all the rights over the churches to Egmond again, compensating Echternach with the rights over the proceeds of the church in Vlaardingen and lands on the island of Schouwen.
 Although the abbot of Egmond was a witness at the agreement, it seems he may have attended under pressure, as only a little while later he excommunicated both Count Dirk and his son Floris.
 This perhaps is the reason that Dirk, unlike his forefathers, was not buried at Egmond, but at Rijnsburg.

 Family

 Count Dirk VI married Sophie of Salm, Countess of Bentheim some time before 1137.
 She was a daughter of Otto of Salm, Count of Rheineck and Bentheim, son of Hermann of Salm, King of Germany.
-Dirk and Sophie had (at least) nine children:
+Dirk and Sophie had: